elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

         - `harbor.example.com`
         - `opensearch.example.com`

-    ???+note "If both service and Workload Clusters are in the same subnet"
+    ???+note "If both Management and Workload Clusters are in the same subnet"

-        If both the service and Workload Clusters are in the same subnet, it would be great to configure the following domain names to the private IP addresses of Management Cluster's worker nodes.
+        If both the Management and Workload Clusters are in the same subnet, it would be great to configure the following domain names to the private IP addresses of Management Cluster's worker nodes.
 (Replace `example.com` with your domain name.)

         - `*.thanos.ops.example.com`
         - `*.opensearch.ops.example.com`